The main sources of real estate law in Poland include:

 A limited liability company acquires its legal personality upon being entered in the Registry of Entrepreneurs of the National Court Register and from the time of this registration it becomes solely liable for its obligations.
 Shareholders are generally not liable for the obligations of the company and bear a risk of up to only the value of the shares contributed to the share capital.

-A limited partnership is a partnership where at least one partner is subject to an unlimited liability for the obligations of the partnership (the general partner) and at least one partner is liable up to only the amount specified in the deed of the partnership (the limited partner).
-A limited partnership can be founded by both natural and legal persons.
+A limited partnership is a partnership in which at least one partner is subject to an unlimited liability for the obligations of the partnership (the general partner) and at least one partner is liable up to only the amount specified in the deed of the partnership (the limited partner).

 Limited Joint-Stock Partnership